 Start By Cleansing

 Cleansing is the first step to commit to when making up your own beauty routine.
-Now this can be as simple as getting some soap and water and rubbing it into your face.
+Now this can be as simple as getting some water and Goat Milk Soap and rubbing it into your face.
 However, you can also get specially formulated cleansers to rub in that’ll help you to feel a lot more refreshed and smooth.

 When finding the right cleansing method for you, go for simple formulas that contain little to no alcohol.
 You don’t want to dry out your skin when you’re just trying to clean it!
 Use a soft flannel or sponge and move it in little circles around your face, neck, and shoulders.
 Don’t do this too hard, and definitely don’t scrub – these rough actions can lead to redness and irritation that’s hard to cover.